Skip to contentHome

 Product designer who researches, designs, manages, and builds.

-I'm Lokesh, a Product Designer and Developer based in Los Angeles with 10+ years across user research, UI/UX design, interaction design, and design systems.
+I'm Lokesh, a Product Designer based in Los Angeles with 10+ years across user research, UI/UX design, interaction design, and design systems.
 Most of that time has been with early-stage startups and small teams, taking products from initial vision through delivery and ongoing maintenance.
-I also manage projects end to end, write production code in Flutter, React, and Next.js, and use AI workflows to move at a pace that usually takes a larger team.
+I also manage projects from kickoff through delivery, write production code in Flutter, and prototype in React and Next.js through AI-assisted workflows that let me move at a pace that usually takes a larger team.
 My work spans healthcare, IoT, AI agent tooling, education, social impact, and consumer products.

 Download Resume